-Acts of sex-based harassment and sexual harassment may be committed by any person upon any other person, regardless of the sex, sexual orientation, and/or gender identity of those involved.
+Acts of sex-based harassment and sexual harassment may be committed by any person upon any other person, regardless of the sex or sexual orientation of those involved.

 c.
 Force, Coercion, Consent, and Incapacitation

 As used in the offenses defined above, the following definitions and understandings apply: